ajinkyajagdale21/currency-converter/README.md

-currency converter app made using react js and converts all currency rates to another API used:- https://exchangeratesapi.io/
+currency converter app made using react js and converts all currency rates to another.
+API used:- https://exchangeratesapi.io/